 A parallel theory

-Cosmologists and quantum mechanics regularly refer to Hindu cosmology – whose origins date back to Vedic times – but has remained up to date with scientific cosmology.
+Cosmologists and quantum mechanics regularly refer to Hindu cosmology – whose origins date back to Vedic times – but have remained up to date with scientific cosmology.
 Hindu cosmology serves as a point of reflection for science, especially about the origin of the universe.
-For where according to scientific cosmology the universe came into existence without cause, in Hindu cosmology space, time and causality arises from an imperishable reality; referred to as Self (or Brahman); an abstract reality which is the cause of what exists.
-Within Hinduism, one school of thought sees (the) Self (or Brahman) as an abstract reality, another sees it as a spiritual reality.
+Where according to scientific cosmology the universe came into existence without a cause, in Hindu cosmology space, time and causality arises from an imperishable reality; referred to as Self (or Brahman); an abstract reality that is the cause of what exists.
+Within Hinduism, one school of thought sees (the) Self (or Brahman) as an abstract reality, and another sees it as a spiritual reality.
 But whether called abstract or spiritual, both assume a causal beginning of the universe.

 In short: The enegenen (potencies) that transformed into active virtual cores, from which virtual energy-information stimuli immediately began to emerge, were mini-big bang singularities in their own right.
 The mini big bang singularities together formed the big bang singularity.
 The Big Bang was the moment when the virtual stimuli (VC) from the active virtual cores (enegenen) simultaneously and instantaneously transformed into energy-information (movements and vibrations) that shaped spacetime.
 Even after the Big Bang, the virtual constant (VC) continued to act constantly at every point in spacetime, preserving the universe’s field and allowing everything in it to evolve.
 The speed at which the stimuli appear (10-37 seconds) corresponds to extremely high energy (i.e., an extremely fast vibration).
 The stimuli out of the virtual cores immediately formed a discrete energetic field around the virtual cores, causing them to become enclosed.
 Quantum mechanics can measure the surrounding field – with associated discrete frequencies – but not the virtual core at the center of the particles.
 If the virtual nuclei were to fall back into the inactive virtual enegenen (potencies) of the condensate, then the virtual constant (VC), and with it the Field of the universe and everything in it, disappears in a flash, .